What is GAPS?

 When is the program?

-- 8-week Semester GAPS: The first regular session of the 8-week semester program is March 2 for Spring 2019.
-Participants will meet from 9:00am to noon on that date and for seven more weeks on Saturday mornings.
+- 8-week Semester GAPS: The first regular session of the 8-week semester program is typically early March for Spring and late September for Fall.
+Participants will meet from 9:00am to noon for 8 weeks on Saturday mornings.
 Students who attend all eight weeks and complete the program will receive a $100 participation award.

 At the conclusion of the program, students will present their mapping projects at a science fair and compete for awards up to $250 in cash and prizes.

-- Summer GAPS: An additional optional one-week summer session will be available for learning about career opportunities in the geospatial sciences for students that have already participated in one of the 8-week programs (note there are no participation awards in the Summer program).
-Summer GAPS 2018 began on July 23, 2018.
+- Summer GAPS: An additional optional 4-day summer session will be available for learning about career opportunities in the geospatial sciences for students that have already participated in one of the 8-week programs (note there are no participation awards in the Summer program).
+Summer GAPS is usually held in mid to late July.

 Where is the GAPS Program held?